 - A proposed budget and budget narrative with stamp of approval from Valerie Shearer, COE Grant Support Center Director (email@example.com), explaining how the funds would be used to support the work;

 - One (1) letter of support from the applicant’s unit’s chair/director;

 - One (1) current curriculum vitae.

 See the evaluation rubric here.

-- You must have your budget and budget narrative approved by Val Shearer no later than September 30, 2021.
-This means contacting Val with your budget well before that.
-No late submissions please.
-Any application associated with an unapproved budget will not be considered.
+- You must submit your budget and budget narrative to be approved by Val Shearer no later than Wednesday, April 27, 2022.
 Val’s email is firstname.lastname@example.org;

-- Once you have the PDF of your budget with Val’s stamp of approval, compile it into your entire application and submit the complete application to Nezia Azmi by 4:30 pm HST on October 7, 2021 via email at email@example.com.
+- Submit the complete application to Nezia Azmi by 4:30 pm HST on Friday, April 29, 2022 via email at email@example.com.
 NOTE: We will not be taking any hard-copy submissions.
 All submissions must be made via email directly to Nezia.

 For questions, please reach out to Nezia Azmi at firstname.lastname@example.org.
 Good luck!